Kenny48620/UA/README.md

 # UA
-These are the projects that I completed as a student at University of Arzioan
+These are the projects that I completed as a student at University of Arziona